These madeleines are Middle Eastern Inspired, with orange blossom water, honey and pistachios

 - Place the butter, honey and orange zest in a bowl and melt.
 Set aside to cool.

-- Whilst the honey and butter are cooling, place the eggs, sugar, orange blossom water and vanilla essence in a bowl and, with an electric mixer, beat on high speed until thick and pale.
+- Whilst the honey and butter are cooling, place the eggs, sugar and orange blossom water in a bowl and, with an electric mixer, beat on high speed until thick and pale.
 The batter dropped from the beater should leave a trail on the batter (ie. ribbon stage).

 - Sift the flour, baking powder and salt into a bowl and by hand, gently fold the dry ingredients into the sugar and egg mixture.